ljw1004/csharpspec/csharp/statements.md

 The `checked` statement causes all expressions in the *block* to be evaluated in a checked context, and the `unchecked` statement causes all expressions in the *block* to be evaluated in an unchecked context.

-The `checked` and `unchecked` statements are precisely equivalent to the `checked` and `unchecked` operators (§7.6.12), except that they operate on blocks instead of expressions.
+The `checked` and `unchecked` statements are precisely equivalent to the `checked` and `unchecked` operators ([The checked and unchecked operators](expressions.md#the-checked-and-unchecked-operators)), except that they operate on blocks instead of expressions.

 ## The lock statement